mpeeples2008/ArchNetSci/_book/index.md

 install.packages("vegan")
 ```

 Once our package installs, we can "call" it or initialize it using the `libaray()` function.
-Notice that when we load this package it also loads "permute" and "lattice" which are two additional packages used within `vegan`.
+Notice that when we load this package it also loads `permute` and `lattice` which are two additional packages used within `vegan`.
 These dependencies were automatically installed when you installed the `vegan` package.

 ```r